5 Foods That Can Cause Pimples and Oily skin

 Scrub: As per skin experts, exfoliation is good for oily skin as it helps to break up impurities and wash dead skin cells, excess oil, etc. For best results, you can use a face scrub (twice or thrice a week) enriched with the goodness of walnuts and apricots.

 Dealing with oily skin is itself a daunting task but the trouble increases when you have oily sensitive skin.
 Those with oily sensitive skin experience excessive discomfort.
 However, you can get away with this issue by creating a dedicated skincare routine for oily sensitive skin.
 The routine is similar to that of an oily skincare ritual however, you must choose products that will not be too harsh on the skin or cause irritation.
-Do not forget to eliminate foods that cause pimples and dry skin.
+Do not forget to eliminate foods that cause pimples and oily skin.